nservant/HiC-Pro/README.rst

 HiC-Pro Quick Start Guide
 *************************

-This page is just a quick start guide, please read the full `manual <doc/MANUAL.rst>`_ for more information !
+This page is just a quick start guide, please read the full `manual <MANUAL.rst>`_ for more information !

 See NEWS for information about changes in this and previous versions